 The function we started in this step will return the ROC AUCs and ROC curve data.
 The return block will be written during a later step in the exercise.
 For now, you can simply write the preceding code as is, because we will be defining k_folds, C_vals, model, X, and Y as we progress in the exercise.

-Create a NumPy array to hold C_vals, with dimensions n_folds by len(C_vals):
+Within this function block, create a NumPy array to hold model performance data, with dimensions n_folds by len(C_vals):

 n_folds = k_folds.n_splits